1587/speaking-exam/00-part3.md

-I think the most important thing is the quality. firstly, if the computer often broken，a lot of people can’t work efficiently, that will waste much time. secondly, our important information is store in the computer, if the computer often broken,we will waste many information.
+I think the most important thing is the quality. i am a software engineer, if the computer often broken，I can’t work efficiently,

+and all my important information is store in the computer, such as my photos ,my videos .

-(you know, time and information are so expensive, so I think quality is the most important thing of computer.)
+you know, time and information are so expensive, so I think quality is the most important thing of computer
 ```